toledorafael/engineersPCQuestionsSurvey/README.md

-# Applying Program-Comprehension Questions to Graphical Software Models
+# Applying Program-Comprehension Questions to Graphical Software Models - Engineer Survey

-This repository includes the files accompanying the section 3.2 *Engineer's Survey* of thesis chapter *Applying Program-Comprehension Questions to Graphical Software Models*.
-The presented information was used to run a survey to assess the engineers' preference on the best representation of software analysis results that are conditioned on the software’s configuration.
+This repository includes the files accompanying the section 3.2 *Engineer's Survey* of the thesis chapter *Applying Program-Comprehension Questions to Graphical Software Models*.
+The presented information was used to run a survey to identify hard and frequent follow-up program-comprehension questions.

 ## File description

-The sections below explain the folders and files included in this repository.
+The sections below explain the files included in this repository.

 ### surveyQuestions